-This report section shows selected elements from "The Group Buffer Pools Activity Data section" on page 78 that deserve further investigation.
+This report section shows selected elements from "The Group Buffer Pools Activity Data section" on page 65 that deserve further investigation.
 Note especially those values that are marked with asterisks; they mark counter values that should typically be zero.
 The content and length of this report section varies.
 Several elements are always present; others only if the underlying counter values demand highlighting.
-If you need a detailed description of these elements, see "The Group Buffer Pools Activity Data section" on page 78.
-The elements appear in equal order in both sections.
+If you need a detailed description of these elements, see "The Group Buffer Pools Activity Data section" on page 65.
+The elements are displayed in equal order in both sections.
 The following example shows a hypothetical section, with some of the elements that can show up in your actual report.